Sadapperangkat/Localhost-Chat/README.md

 ## Start

-Navigate to the directory of the code in your terminal and type `npm start` it should automatically run, click on the link that appears in the chat
+Navigate to the directory of the code in your terminal and type `npm start` it should automatically run, click on the link that appears in the console

 ## Sharing